 For most people, deciding between veneers and crowns is relatively simple.
 However, if you have a single tooth that can no longer withstand everyday wear and tear, you’ll require a crown.

 When a tooth is already damaged, the crown protects it.
-For example, if you’ve recently had a root canal or a huge cavity has bombed out the inside of your tooth, you’ll require a crown.
+For example, if you’ve recently had a root canal or a huge cavity bombed inside your tooth, you’ll require a crown.

-When appearances are your primary priority, dental veneers are the way to go.
+Dental veneers are the way to go when appearances are your primary priority.
 You want your teeth to seem whiter, straighter, and more evenly formed from one side of your mouth to the other.

 Depending on how broad your grin is, that amount is usually between 6 and 10 veneers.